zzjjjiang/python-starter/Intro/readme.md

 ```

 # Ex: 21 Blast Off!!!
 Create a program that asks the user for a countdown value in seconds, and then starts printing the countdown.
-When the countdown ends the program prints `Blast off!!!` on the console.
-If the user enters a non integer value, exit the program with proper message.
+When the countdown ends the program displays `Blast off!!!` on the console.
+If the user enters a negative value, the programs terminates with an error message.

 Example output:
 ```